 If an object cannot be changed, we say that it is immutable.
-Strings are immutable, which means we cannot change the individual characters within a string.
-While we can access individual characters using bracket notation, trying to change individual characters simply does not work.
+Strings are immutable, which means we cannot change the individual characters within a given string.
+While we can access individual characters using bracket notation, attempting to change individual characters simply does not work.

-On line 3, we tried to change the character at index 4 from
+We attempted to change the value of the character at index 6 from

 It is important to notice that immutability applies to string values and not string variables.

-We can assign a different value to a variable containing a string.
+We can set a variable containing a string to a different value.

-In this example, the change made on line 3 works.
-The difference between this example and the first is that here we assign a new value to the variable.
-We are not trying to change the original string itself.
-If we picture a variable as a label that points to a value, the second example has the following effect:
+In this example, the change made on line 2 is carried out.
+The difference between this example and the one above is that here we are modifying the value that the variable is storing, and not the string itself.
+Using our visual analogy of a variable as a label that “points at” a value, the second example has the following effect:

 pet = 'cat', why do the statements